Prophet: Prompting Large Language Models with Complementary Answer Heuristics for Knowledge-based Visual Question Answering: Introduction

 Without bells and whistles, Prophet surpasses previous state-of-the-art single-model results on the challenging OK-VQA and A-OKVQA datasets \cite{okvqa,a-okvqa}, including the heavily-engineered Flamingo-80B model trained on 1.8B image-text pairs \cite{flamingo}.
 Moreover, Prophet is friendly to most researchers, as our results can be reproduced using a single GPU and a number of GPT-3 invocations.

 A preliminary version of this manuscript was published in \cite{prophet}.
-Based on that version, we have made the following contributions to further improve the performance and validate the generality of Prophet: (i) we investigate diverse types of VQA models, including the classical discriminative models trained from scratch and the latest generative VQA models pretrained on large-scale corpus; (ii) we expand the used LLM from the commercial GPT-3 model to a wide range of open-source models; (iii) apart from OK-VQA and A-OKVQA, we conduct more experiments on two other knowledge-based VQA datasets, namely ScienceQA \cite{scienceqa} and TextVQA \cite{textvqa}.
+Based on that version, we have made the following contributions to further improve the capabilties and generality of Prophet: (i) we investigate diverse types of VQA models, including the classical discriminative models trained from scratch and the latest generative VQA models pretrained on large-scale corpus; (ii) we expand the used LLM from the commercial GPT-3 model to a wide range of open-source models; (iii) apart from OK-VQA and A-OKVQA, we conduct more experiments on two other knowledge-based VQA datasets, namely ScienceQA \cite{scienceqa} and TextVQA \cite{textvqa}.
+Furthermore, we present an improved Prophet++ framework by introducing large multimodal models (LMMs) into Prophet, which generates a new type of answer heuristic (\emph{i.e.}, \emph{answer-aware rationales}) in the first stage and enables an extra visual input in the second stage.

 The source code is made available here\footnote{\url{https://github.com/MILVLG/prophet}}.
-We hope these studies may serve as a new baseline to inspire future research on knowledge-based VQA and universal vision-language learning.
+We hope our studies may inspire future research on knowledge-based VQA and universal vision-language learning.